MarinaHuber/blog/_posts/2024-06-19-all-things-localization.markdown

 ### SwiftUI
-This part is specific for SwiftUI approach, where usually the translation process happens based on a user action.
+This part is specific for SwiftUI approach, where usually the translation process happens based on a user action.\
+Exporting for localization in SwiftUI \
+🤙🏽 Xcode project build settings **Use Compiler to Extract Swift Strings** Once active, before exporting strings for localization, Xcode will build all project targets and use the compiler type information to extract LocalizedStringKeys from your SwiftUI code.
+In Xcode .xcloc - `Xcode Localization Catalogs` can be opened directly in Xcode with the new Localization Catalog Editor. \
+Needs to be set to **YES** if project uses SwiftUI for Exporting all targets in Catalog\
+This is the file it will expose into: **en.xclocc**

 Translation/TranslationSession API is making this possible now with multiple translations for iOS18.
 To translate a batch of requests in different languages, do not try to do so in a single batch of requests.